close

 September 20, 2024

-ISLAMABAD: The Supreme Court Practice and Procedure Amendment Ordinance has been approved by the federal cabinet chaired by Prime Minister Shehbaz Sharif on Friday.
+ISLAMABAD: President Asif Ali Zardari on Friday approved the Supreme Court Practice and Procedure Amendment Ordinance 2024, hours after it was adopted by the federal cabinet chaired by Prime Minister Shehbaz Sharif.

-"Through a circulation", the cabinet okayed the ordinance, which the Ministry of Law had forwarded to the premier and federal cabinet last (Thursday) night.
+"Through a circulation", the cabinet earlier okayed the ordinance, which the Ministry of Law had forwarded to the premier and federal cabinet last (Thursday) night.

-Viewing the fundamental human rights and public importance, the ordinance stated, that the court bench would look at the cases.
+Viewing the fundamental human rights and public importance, the ordinance stated, the court bench would look at the cases.

 According to the ordinance, each case will be heard on its turn otherwise reason will be furnished for its taking out of turn.